How do I register for Corporation Tax?

 Once you’ve got your limited company officially registered (see our previous blog post), the next thing you’ll need to do is register for corporation tax.

 Before you rush to do it, check if you have all the documents ready.
-If you register your company with GoSolo, it will only take one working day to have it appear on Companies House registrar.
-But, if you want to register for corporate tax straight after that, we hate to disappoint - you need to wait first for the post to arrive from Companies House and HMRC.
+If you register your company with GoSolo, it will only take one working day to have it appear on the Companies House registrar.
+But, if you want to register for corporate tax straight after that, we hate to disappoint—you need to wait first for the post to arrive from Companies House and HMRC.
 And this may take a couple of weeks.

 Once you have a letter from HMRC, it will show your Unique Taxpayer Reference (UTR) number, which will be needed to complete the registration for corporation tax.

-Once all of that is sorted, there is one more hoop to jump, which is - before you can register for Corporation Tax on the portal, you need to request an access code, which will come again in the post.
-This is done on the Government Gateway after you completed your sign up.
+Once all of that is sorted, there is one more hoop to jump, which is—before you can register for Corporation Tax on the portal, you need to request an access code, which will come again in the post.
+This is done on the Government Gateway after you complete your sign-up.

-Once you got it, you can log back into the Government Gateway and complete your registration for Corporation Tax.
+Once you get it, you can log back into the Government Gateway and complete your registration for Corporation Tax.

 To simplify this for you, here’s a step-by-step guide: